Home Blog How to Verify Identity for GDPR Compliant Identity Verification Data Requests

 Building compliant verification into your operations

-Identity verification for GDPR requests isn't optional.
-It's a legal requirement that protects both data subjects and organizations.
+Identity verification for GDPR requests isn’t optional.
+It’s a legal requirement that protects both data subjects and organizations, and is a crucial part of GDPR compliance.

 The key is finding the right balance.
-Verify sufficiently to prevent unauthorized disclosure.
-But don't create barriers that prevent legitimate requesters from exercising their rights.
+Verify sufficiently to prevent unauthorized disclosure, while ensuring data privacy and implementing appropriate security measures to protect personal data against unauthorized access or breaches.
+But don’t create barriers that prevent legitimate requesters from exercising their rights.

 Take a risk-based approach.
 Match verification requirements to the sensitivity of the data and the circumstances of the request.